ManufacturaInd/manufacturaindependente.org/content/portfolio-en/democratica.md

 Location: Porto, Portugal
 Description: Parliamentary open data portal

+Demo.cratica is a public portal to easily access the workings of the Portuguese parliament, with info on MP's and plenary sessions, which we initiated because of the frustration caused by the official portal's complex interface.

+--

 From our work as part of the [Transparência Hackday Portugal] (http://transparenciahackday.org) collective, we created the parliamentary monitoring website